 Transport between Macau and Hong Kong remains available only via the Hong Kong-Zhuhai-Macau Bridge.
 Several airlines have suspended flights at Macau International Airport (MFM); further flight cancellations are likely due to decreased demand.

-Malaysia continues to adjust restrictions to stem the spread of coronavirus disease (COVID-19) as of Sept.
-8. Officials announced Sept.
-7 that under the Periodic Commuting Arrangement (PCA) scheme for crossborder travel with Singapore, only people traveling to Johor State can quarantine at their residence or accommodation for seven days upon arrival, while those who are going to other Malaysian states must isolate at government-designated facilities for a week.
-The travelers can leave the quarantine sites upon testing negative for COVID-19.
-The PCA program allows long-term work visa holders to undertake multiple-entry visits through land border crossings at Woodlands or Tuas for 90-day stays once their applications are approved.
-The travelers are eligible for a home leave of two to four weeks after every minimum stay of 90 days in the country where they work.
+Malaysia allows limited cross-border travel with Singapore for business and official purposes.
+Under the Reciprocal Green Lane (RGL) scheme, people can travel short-term from Singapore to Malaysia with an exemption from normal quarantine requirements for arrivals.
+The travelers must present approval letters from immigration authorities and a company or government agency in Malaysia, obtain visas if required, and test for COVID-19 within 72 hours before travel and upon arrival.
+Such travelers must comply with a controlled itinerary for the first 14 days and contact tracing measures.
+Additionally, in the Periodic Commuting Arrangement (PCA) scheme for long-term work visa holders, only people traveling to Johor State can quarantine at their residence or accommodations for seven days upon arrival, while those going to other Malaysian states must isolate at government-designated facilities for a week.
+Travelers can leave the quarantine sites upon testing negative for COVID-19.
+The PCA program allows the travelers to undertake multiple-entry visits through land border crossings at Woodlands or Tuas for 90-day stays once their applications are approved.
+Travelers are eligible for a home leave of two to four weeks after every minimum stay of 90 days in the country where they work.

 The government has effectively banned international travel.
 The country closed its last open border crossing with Russia March 28.
 Commercial flights connecting Mongolia with Russia, Kazakhstan, China, Japan, South Korea, and Turkey remain suspended.
 International train services with Russia have stopped through at least April 30.
 Authorities are placing arriving Mongolian citizens who have recently traveled in China, Japan, South Korea, Italy, or Iran under a 14-day quarantine at their own expense.